rohank07/Country-Covid-Tracker/README.md

+## Country-Covid-Tracker

 What better way to spend quarentine than learning the react library.
 With the current situation at hand, I thought it be cool to create my first react-app as a Country-Covid tracker web page using a web api, Material UI, Charts.js, React Hooks.

 I would like to give credit to JavaScript Mastery on Youtube, being a great guide in teaching the fundamentals and helping building the app.

+## Description
+A clean UI displays the global deaths, recovered and total cases in the world.
+Also can filter countries to view specific country's deaths, recovered and total cases presented in a bar graph.

 ## Web API